esiram/im_alive_wip/README.md

 -----
 I'mAlive's users include *survivors*, *seekers*, and *administrators*.

-On the home page survivors and administrators choose to signup a survivor with I'mAlive or to update information.
+On the *Home* screen survivors and administrators choose to sign up a survivor with I'mAlive or to update a survivor's information.
 Seekers opt to look up individual survivors.

 ![home page](imalive/static/imalive-home.png)

-A survivor registers with I'mAlive by submitting a password, a unique username, a family (last) name, and a personal (first) name; the survivor can share other data too, but I'mAlive doesn't require it.
+To create an I'mAlive profile, a survivor clicks the *Home* screen's "Sign Up To Tell Others You Live" button or clicks the "SignUp" navigation link.
+This sends the survivor to the *SignUp* screen.
+There the survivor registers with I'mAlive by submitting a password, a unique username, a family (last) name, and a personal (first) name; the survivor can share other data too, but I'mAlive doesn't require it.

 ![sign up](imalive/static/imalive-signup.png)

-If survivors currently live in dangerous situations, they may communicate this via I'mAlive.
+If survivors currently live in dangerous situations, they may communicate this via I'mAlive by answering the "Are you in danger?" question with "Yes, please help."
+If possible, the survivor will hopefully give more details about the danger.
 I'mAlive administrators could then share this so-called *SOS* data with the appropriate government and/or nonprofit agency(ies) which could then try to aid the survivors.

 Examples of vulnerable survivors include: starving refugees, human trafficking victims, and victims of domestic violence.

-When registered, I'mAlive celebrates with the survivor.
+Once survivors submit their signup data, I'mAlive sends them to a personalized *Celebrate* screen.

 ![celebrate sign up](imalive/static/imalive-celebrate-at-signup.png)

-To update their information, survivors must log in with their passwords and unique usernames.
-The update page shows the survivor's current I'mAlive profile.
+To update their information, survivors click the *Home* screen's "Log In To Update Your Information" button or click on the "Login/Update" navigation link.
+Survivors must log in with their passwords and unique usernames.
+If successfully logged in, I'mAlive sends the survivor to the *Update* screen which shows the survivor's current I'mAlive profile information next to the fields that the survivor may change.

 ![update](imalive/static/imalive-update.png)

-Seekers input a survivor's family and personal name in the I'mAlive search page to look for a specific individual.
-Seekers may submit other details in the search screen, but in order to find the right survivor, the other details must match what the survivor provided at signup and/or when updating the survivor's I'mAlive record.
+Seekers click the *Home* screen's "Look Up Someone" button or click on the "Search" navigation link.
+This sends seekers to the *Search* screen where the seeker may input a survivor's family and personal name to look for a specific individual.
+Seekers may submit other details in the *Search* screen, but in order to find the right survivor, any other details must match what the survivor provided at registration and/or when updating the survivor's I'mAlive record.

 ![search](imalive/static/imalive-search.png)

-If found, I'mAlive sends the seeker to a celebrate screen which tells when the survivor registered with I'mAlive, but doesn't give any other locating information for the survivor's safety.
+If the seeker's survivor data matches that in I'mAlive's database, I'mAlive sends the seeker to a *Celebrate* screen which tells when the survivor registered with I'mAlive, but doesn't give any other locating information for the survivor's safety.

 ![celebrate at search](imalive/static/imalive-celebrate-at-search.png)